-Secondary Air Tubes - Check the two air tubes and collars to make sure they are intact and not severely deteriorated.
+Secondary Air Tubes - Check the (4) air tubes to make sure they are intact and not severely deteriorated.
 Slight scaling or rusting of the metal is normal.
 Make sure the pins hold the air tubes in place.

 Floor and Wall Firebricks - replace any severely damaged firebrick along the side or floor of the firebox.